Price comparison from over 24,000 stores worldwide

 Campfire Audio has been designing and building high-end in-ear headphones (IEHs) in Portland, Oregon, since 2015.
 The current lineup on its website includes no less than 15 models, most with a price tag higher than $1,000 and many others very near that lofty figure.
 The company employs high-quality materials and eschews wireless connections and other convenience features in its pursuit of the best possible audio quality.

 Recently, Campfire added two new IEH models with the same commitment to audio excellence, but at much more down-to-earth prices.
-Dubbed Satsuma and Honeydew (left and right in the image above), they offer distinctly different sonic signatures for different musical tastes.
+Dubbed Satsuma and Honeydew (left and right in the image above, priced at $199 and $249 respectively), they offer distinctly different sonic signatures for different musical tastes.
 They’re both excellent performers, but I unexpectedly found myself preferring the Honeydew, and that’s the model that earns the editors’ choice award.

 Honeydew and Satsuma headphone features